Differentiating $L_\infty$ groupoids: Lie -groupoids and graded manifolds

 In fact the horn $\Lambda[l,j]$ is a simplicial set obtained from the simplicial $l$-simplex $\Delta[l]$ by taking away its unique non-degenerate $l$-simplex as well as the $j$-th of its $l+1$ non-degenerate $(l-1)$-simplices, as in the following picture (in this paper all the arrows are oriented from bigger numbers to smaller numbers): \centerline{\epsfig{file=horns-mor.eps,height=1.9cm}}

 \begin{definition} A \textbf{Lie $n$-groupoid} \cite{getzler, henriques, z:tgpd-2} is a simplicial manifold $X_\bullet$ where the natural projections

 are surjective submersions\footnote{Submersions for Banach manifolds is also introduced in \cite{lang}.
 It is sometimes called a split submersion in other literature, namely we need local splitting in charts.} for all $1\le l\ge j\ge 0$ and diffeomorphisms for all $0\le j\le l>n$.
 It is further a \textbf{Lie $n$-group} if $X_0=pt$.
+We call the space $\Horn{l}{j}X$ the $(l,j)$-\textbf{horn} and the projections $p^l_{j}$ \textbf{horn projections}.

-If we replace surjective submersions by submersions, and isomorphisms by injective \'etale maps, in the requirement for the natural projections $p^l_{j}$ we say that $X_\bullet$ is a \textbf{local Lie $n$-groupoid}, see \cite[Defi.1.1]{zhu:kan}.
+If we replace surjective submersions by submersions, and isomorphisms by injective \'etale maps, in the requirement for the natural projections $p^l_{j}$, we say that $X_\bullet$ is a \textbf{local Lie $n$-groupoid}, see \cite[Defi.1.1]{zhu:kan}.
 Similarly, it is further a \textbf{local Lie $n$-group} if $X_0=pt$. \end{definition}

 \begin{remark} A simplicial map between two simplicial sets \(S\) and~\(T\) is a family of maps \(S_n\to T_n\) that intertwine the face and degeneracy maps on \(S\) and~\(T\).
 If we fix~\(S\), we may view the set of all simplicial maps \(S\to T\) as the limit of a certain diagram; the diagram is indexed by the category~\(\mathcal I\) with objects \(\bigsqcup S_n\) and arrows \((s, f)\colon s\mapsto f^*(s)\) for all \(s\in S_n\), \(f\colon [m]\to [n]\); the diagram maps \(s\in S_n\) to the corresponding element in~\(T_n\) and the arrow \((s,f)\) to \(f^*\colon T_n\to T_m\).
 If we replace~\(T\) by a simplicial object in a category~\(\Cat\), then this defines a diagram in~\(\Cat\).
 We let \(\Hom(S,T)\) be its limit in~\(\Cat\), if it exists (in general, it may be defined only as a presheaf over~\(\Cat\)).
 Or in the case of a {\bf Lie $n$-groupoid}, we can roughly view simplicial sets $\Delta[m]$ and $\Lambda[m,j]$ as simplicial manifolds with their discrete topology so that $\Hom(S,X)$ denotes the set of homomorphisms of simplicial manifolds, with its natural topology resp. smooth structure.
-Thus $\Hom(\Delta[m],X)$ is just another name for $X_m$.
-However it is not obvious that $\Hom(\Lambda[m,j],X)$ is again a manifold, and it is a result of \cite[Corollary 2.5]{henriques}. \end{remark}
+Thus, $\Hom(\Delta[m],X)$ is just another name for $X_m$.
+However, it is not obvious that $\Hom(\Lambda[m,j],X)$ is again a manifold, and it is a result of \cite[Corollary 2.5]{henriques}. \end{remark}

 \begin{example}[Lie $1$-groupoids] It is well known that any Lie $1$-groupoid $K_\bullet$ is always the simplicial nerve $NK_\bullet$ of a usual Lie groupoid $K\rightrightarrows M$.
 Here we recall that $NK_0=M$ and for $i\geq 0$ define $NK_i=\{(k_1,\cdots, k_i)\in K^{\times i}\ |\ s(k_j)=t(k_{j+1})\}$.
 The faces and degeneracies are given by \end{example}